SaianshR/crashcam/README.md

 ## Improvements
 The project was ultimately a success, however improvements can be made to create a better process and system.
 We included the code to send an SOS message but it was never used.
 Additionally, the code could be improved to be always recording and create a clip of the recording.

-Big thanks to @aster94 for the GoPro Control library linked below. https://github.com/aster94/GoProControl
+Big thanks to @aster94 for the GoPro Control library linked below.
+While it didn't work in the state that we found it, it helped our purpose with a few useful modifications. https://github.com/aster94/GoProControl

 **Group Members** :  Saiansh Raizada and Steven Hobson